bretttegart/treadmill-buildbox/README.txt

 Tested against libselinux-2.6-7
 docker run -v /tmp/treadmill-binary:/build/treadmill/dist:Z tmbuild

-Upon completion, the treadmill PEX executible and an RPM containing the executible will be written in the mounted folder.
+Upon completion, the treadmill PEX executable and an RPM containing the executable will be written to the mounted folder.
 To run:
 /usr/bin/python3.4 /tmp/treadmill-binary/treadmill

 To install permanently, install the RPM or move the Treadmill PEX file to /usr/bin.